Qiskit/qiskit/CONTRIBUTING.md

 * The "milestone" is set to the expected release version.
 For PRs to be backported, this should be (for example) "2.3.2".
 For PRs for the next minor release, it should be (for example) "2.4.0".
+If the PR is unrelated to any particular release (such as a change only to a test), you can leave this blank.

   This metadata lets us quickly jump from `git log` to the PR page, and see there which Qiskit release a patch went out in.